ITMS Introduction and Membership

 The ITMS holds a General Meeting every other year.
 These forums produce lively exchanges, spiritual renewal and new scholarly Merton research on an international scale.
-The thirteenth general meeting was held in Fairfield, Connecticut from 13-16 June 2013 at Sacred Heart University and the fourteenth general meeting is scheduled to be held in Louisville, Kentucky from 4-7 June 2015 at Bellarmine University.
+The sixteenth general meeting was held in Santa Clara, California from 27-30 June 2019 at St. Clara University, the seventeenth general meeting was held virtually from 23-26 June 2021, and the eighteenth general meeting will be held in Notre Dame, Indiana from 22-25 June 2023 at Saint Mary's College.

 In the year following an ITMS General Meeting, meeting presenters and Daggy Scholars (recipients of a scholarship for young adults) are invited to Gethsemani for a retreat based on the theme of the past conference.